Olivenda/Zenbyte-OS/kernel/Documentation/networking/can.rst

 The CAN_RAW socket can set multiple CAN identifier specific filters that lead to multiple filters in the af_can.c filter processing.
-These filters are independent from each other which leads to logical OR'ed filters when applied (see :ref:`socketcan-rawfilter`).
+These filters are indenpendent from each other which leads to logical OR'ed filters when applied (see :ref:`socketcan-rawfilter`).

-This socket option joins the given CAN filters in the way that only CAN frames are passed to user space that matched *all* given CAN filters.
+This socket option joines the given CAN filters in the way that only CAN frames are passed to user space that matched *all* given CAN filters.
 The semantic for the applied filters is therefore changed to a logical AND.